Fernando Rodriguez (baseball): Oakland Athletics

 In February 2013, the Astros traded Rodriguez and Jed Lowrie to the Oakland Athletics for Chris Carter, Brad Peacock, and Max Stassi.
 Rodriguez had season-ending Tommy John surgery on March 28, and missed the entire 2013 season.

 Rodriguez signed a one-year contract with the Athletics for 2014, avoiding arbitration.
 However, he was designated for assignment by the A's on December 18, 2013, only a couple weeks after signing the deal, removing him from the 40-man roster to allow for pitcher Eury De La Rosa to be added from the Arizona Diamondbacks.
 Rodriguez was ultimately assigned to the Triple-A Sacramento River Cats, re-added to the 40-man roster, and made seven MLB appearances for Oakland during the 2014 season, recording an ERA of 1.00 in seven appearances.

 In 2015, Rodriguez made 56 appearances with the A's, pitching to a 4–2 record with 3.84 ERA in 56 relief appearances.
 In 2016, he made 34 relief appearances, with a 4.20 ERA and 2–0 record.
 Rodriguez was sent outright to Triple-A after the 2016 season, and elected to become a free agent.

 Chicago Cubs

-In December 2016, Rodriguez signed a minor league contract with the Chicago Cubs.
+On December 24, 2016, Rodriguez signed a minor league contract with the Chicago Cubs.
 He was assigned to the Triple-A Iowa Cubs for 2017.
-He was released on July 17, after making nine appearances with a 3.09 ERA.
+Rodriguez was released on July 17, 2017, after making nine appearances and posting a 3.09 ERA.

 Boston Red Sox

-Rodriguez signed a minor league deal with the Boston Red Sox in August 2017.
-He made two appearances with the GCL Red Sox late in the season.
+Rodriguez signed a minor league contract with the Boston Red Sox on August 17, 2017.
+He made two appearances with the rookie-level Gulf Coast League Red Sox late in the season.
 For the 2018 season, Rodriguez was assigned to the Triple-A Pawtucket Red Sox.
-He elected free agency on November 3, 2018.
+In 30 games for Pawtucket, he registered a 3–4 record and 3.20 ERA with 71 strikeouts across 64 2/3 innings pitched.
+Rodriguez elected free agency following the season on November 2, 2018.

 San Diego Padres

-On January 24, 2019, Rodriguez signed a minor league deal with the San Diego Padres.
-He was released on June 2, 2019.
+On January 24, 2019, Rodriguez signed a minor league contract with the San Diego Padres.
+In 18 appearances (three starts) for the Triple-A El Paso Chihuahuas, he logged a 2-1 record and 5.91 ERA with 40 strikeouts and four saves over 32 innings of work.
+Rodriguez was released by the Padres organization on June 2.